-This course is accredited by the Institute of Healthcare Management.
+This course is accredited by the Royal Society for Public Health (RSPH).

-- The ability to demonstrate the knowledge base, academic skills and motivation to benefit from and succeed in an advanced level award.
-Hence applicants with lower qualifications but substantial work or voluntary experience in a relevant area may be considered.
+- a good honours degree in a health-related subject or sociology, psychology, the social sciences or politics, or the ability to demonstrate the knowledge base, academic skills and motivation to benefit from and succeed in an advanced level award (Applicants with lower qualifications but substantial work or voluntary experience in a relevant area may be considered)

 All applicants must be able to demonstrate proficiency in the English language.
 Applicants who require a Tier 4 student visa may need to provide a Secure English Language Test (SELT) such as Academic IELTS.
 For more information about English qualifications please see our English language requirements.

 +Health and Social Care Management and Policy Dissertation (core, 60 credits) ?

 +Management of Health and Social Services (core, 20 credits) ?